NgKore47/docs/docs/operator/operator/operator.rst

 Operators follow the principles of the Kubernetes design, namely the Controller concept, which allows you to extend Kubernetes's functionality without modifying the code of Kubernetes itself.

-**Custom Resource Definitions (CRDs)** - Operators introduce new types of resources into Kubernetes, and these are defined using CRDs.
+Operators introduce new types of resources into Kubernetes, and these are defined using CRDs.
 These new resources are application-specific and are understandable by the Operator; they contain the information that the Operator needs to manage the application.

-**Controller** - The Operator includes a Controller which runs in a loop monitoring the state of your application.
+The Operator includes a **Controller** which runs in a loop monitoring the state of your application.
 It compares the desired state (*defined by the custom resources*) with the actual state in the Kubernetes cluster.
 If the actual state does not match the desired state, the controller will execute the necessary steps to correct it.

 Benefits of Operator
 ==================